It's time to decide which colleges are your most serious candidates. So toss the rankings aside and get ready to play judge and jury.

 Before you start comparing schools, put down on paper what's important to you in a college.
 What Is Your Ideal College? gives you a handy list of typical college features to consider, such as location and size.
-How to Choose Your Top Colleges helps you figure out which features are most important to you.
+How to Choose Your Top College Priorities helps you figure out which features are most important to you.

 2. Rank Your College Requirements

 Let's say you want a school with an affordable net price, in a big city, and with a top program in your major.
 Which of those three qualities is most important?
 What if you found an affordable school with your major that was more rural?
 Is an urban environment less important than the other two features?
 Or more?

 Let's say you found several schools with all three features.
 How would you narrow down the list?
 What other qualities would influence your final choice?
 These features should also go on your requirements list as "tie breakers."

 Your next step is to evaluate the colleges you are considering.
 CollegeData's College Profiles contain a wealth of information.
 For example, you can see majors, financial aid offered, graduation rates, even the sports played at the college.

 4. Rank Your Colleges